Kore Carrier Board

 • Payload connectors with resettable fuses for 5V, 12V, and direct battery power

-• Good power and error indicator lights
+• Power Good and Power Error indicator lights

 • Built-in buzzer with volume control

-• Connectors for every function of The CUBE
+• Connectors for every function of The Cube

 • Easily accessible PWM voltage level selector (3.3V or 5V)